Murder of Teresa De Simone: Acquittal and release

 The case was then referred to the Criminal Cases Review Commission, which was informed on 26 February 2009 by the Special Crime Division of the CPS that the Crown would not oppose the appeal.
 The case then went to the Court of Appeal, where, in light of the new DNA evidence available, Hodgson's conviction was quashed.
 The judgement, which was delivered by Lord Judge, the Lord Chief Justice of England and Wales, on 18 March 2009 concluded: "The decision leaves some important, unanswered questions.
 Perhaps the most important is that we do not know who raped and killed the dead girl.
 We can but hope for the sake of the appellant and the family of the murdered girl that her killer may yet be identified and brought to justice.
 But for now all we can do is to quash the conviction.
 It is accordingly quashed.
 The appellant will be discharged.
 There will be no new trial."

 Accompanied by his brother Peter, Hodgson walked out of the Royal Courts of Justice a free and innocent man after 27 years of wrongful imprisonment.
 Hodgson's barrister at the 1982 trial, Robin Grey QC, was there to shake his hand as he was released.
 Grey said: "As a human being I feel glad that we no longer have capital punishment.
 As a defence barrister I didn't get him off, and I have bitter feelings of guilt about that."

-Hodgson may be eligible for up to £1 million in compensation.
+Hodgson may have been eligible for up to £1 million in compensation.
 A fund was opened and an interim compensation payment of £250,000 paid into it after two MPs intervened to cut through administrative "red tape".
 The fund is protected by law to shield Hodgson from "gold diggers".
-As a result of his imprisonment Hodgson has schizophrenia and depression and, whilst imprisoned, his identity was stolen making it difficult to access insurance and housing.
+As a result of his imprisonment Hodgson had schizophrenia and depression and, whilst imprisoned, his identity was stolen making it difficult to access insurance and housing.